 - Kevin O’Keefe, blogger at Real Lawyers Have Blogs, has run every day for five+ years.

 How about Jer?
-For the past few years I’ve worked out a minimum of seven hours a week, mostly fast walking, supplemented by three hard exercise bike workouts to raise heart rate to training level.
+Overuse back injuries have kept me from running so for the past few years I’ve worked out a minimum of seven hours a week, mostly fast walking, supplemented by a few hard exercise bike workouts to raise heart rate to training level.

 Am I wasting seven hours a week I could be working?
 Actually, it’s the time I spend working out that makes me more productive, as well as doing fun things like hiking Fox Hollow Trail in Shenandoah National Park.